 William Westhoven, Morristown Daily Record | June 16, 2025

-The New Jersey Superior Court rejected a coalition of 29 New Jersey towns’ attempt to resist affordable housing mandates, while also ruling that municipalities are not required to share data directly with the Fair Share Housing Center.
-As a result, both sides have claimed victory: Montvale Mayor Mike Ghassali praised the decision for restricting the housing center’s power, while the Fair Share Housing Center stated the ruling would not delay the implementation of current mandates.
+The New Jersey Superior Court rejected an effort by a coalition of 29 towns to block affordable housing mandates, while also ruling that municipalities are not obligated to share data directly with the Fair Share Housing Center.
+Both sides have claimed victory: Montvale Mayor Mike Ghassali said the decision limits the housing center’s power, while the Fair Share Housing Center emphasized that it will not delay the implementation of current mandates.

 Port Authority Breaks Ground on $160 Million Project to Transform Transit Access for Underserved Newark and Elizabeth Communities